 Southern peas are a common food item in the southern United States, where they are sometimes called crowder peas.
 They are so named because they appear to be crowded into their pods.
 The crowding causes them to have a squarish shape rather than round.

-Black-eyed, Brown Crowder, Colossus, Pinkeye Purplehull, Knuckle Purplehull, Big Boy, Cream 40, Ladyfinger, Sadandy, White Acre and Zipper are the different varieties.
+Black-eyed, Brown Crowder, Colossus, Pinkeye Purplehull, Knuckle Purplehull, Big Boy, Cream 40, Ladyfinger, Sadandy, and White Acre Peas.
+ZIPPER CREAM PEAS ARE NOT AVAILABLE THIS YEAR.